-Believing we are worthy now does not mean that we avoid areas in which we need to grow and change.
+Believing we are worthy now does not mean that we avoid areas in which we need to change.
 In fact, the realization that we are worthy right now helps us realize we may need to change in certain areas.
 For example, we may decide that we are engaging in thoughts or actions that make it hard to remember and express our worth.

 When we change out of a sense of our own worthiness, rather than from a feeling of unworthiness, it helps us make changes that are wise, reasonable, kind, and sustainable.

 Four: Know that you are beautiful, whether you are petite, voluptuous, thin, fat, skinny, very muscular, or somewhere in between.

 One of the worst things about Worthy, Only If Messages is that they suggest that we are only beautiful if we meet some narrow standard of beauty.
 These messages also usually further imply that we are gross if we fail to meet this standard.
 Many of us have been mocked or bullied at various times in our life for supposedly failing in this area.
 For instance, we may have been told that we are too fat or too thin or that our teeth or hair or skin or nose or ears or some other part of our body is ugly.